nis65/ansible-role-potos_dconf/README.md

 ## Lock Down not supported (yet)

-By default, gnome interprets system settings as defaults that can be overriden by the user.
+By default, gnome interprets all dconf settings as defaults that can be overriden by the user.
+Such user specific settings are stored in `~/.config/dconf`.

-But it is also possible to [lock down](https://help.gnome.org/admin/system-admin-guide/stable/dconf-lockdown.html.en) settings, so users cannot change them any more.
+It is possible to [lock down](https://help.gnome.org/admin/system-admin-guide/stable/dconf-lockdown.html.en) settings, so users cannot change them any more.

 [![Test](https://github.com/nis65/ansible-role-potos_dconf/actions/workflows/test.yml/badge.svg)](https://github.com/nis65/ansible-role-potos_dconf/actions/workflows/test.yml)